-Michael Khan is a junior from snowy Buffalo, NY.
+Michael Khan is a senior from snowy Buffalo, NY.
 He is in the Georgetown College of Arts and Sciences on a pre-med track, studying French and Government.
 Aside from the Conference, he's served as the president of Vita Saxa, Georgetown's pro-life student group, and as a school newspaper columnist for The Hoya.
 He is also a member of the Georgetown Honor Council and French Club.
 In his free time, he works with butterflies and caterpillars in an ecology lab on campus and enjoys writing (and ranting) about politics and religion.
-New to the Conference's Board this year, he's super excited for January!

 Director of Sponsorship